elibroftw/blog.elijahlopez.ca/content/posts/objective-morality.md

   - Just as we can't charge someone for murder who's unethical actions resulted in many people died, we shouldn't become blood hungry and gluttony on violence as we would be no better than the people who committed these murders.
 We can do better and we can show everyone that immoral people can be punished by way of isolation rather than by way of death.
 Isolated from impeding the liberty of innocent without impeding their basic human right to life.

 The biggest moral principle for being against the death penalty is that to do no harm to innocent we cannot assume that every person put on death row is 100% guilty.
 The justice system and judicial system is actually not that good and one of the only charities I think is beneficial is the Innocent's Project.
 Such a project should be funded via an investment yield to continue to defend and exonerate innocent people who were sentenced by 12 jurors.

+## Raising a Child

+Raising a child should always be about success in life, liberty, freedom, intelligence.
+When you are raising a child, refusing to take into consideration how things can affect the child's mental health in the future, or their intelligence when solving problems at school, or the potential harm your child may cause others (bullying), reflects badly on your morality as well.

+## Retaliation

+Retaliation does not solve or prevent further injustice.
+It is wrong to retaliate when the choice of prevention does in fact exist.
+Retaliating instead of preventing the situation from arising is how we get